 You’ve come to this page to discover how to count number of characters in JavaFX.
 In this article, we will count number of characters in Java using a JavaFX Textfield.
 When we type something into the Textfield, it automatically counts the number of characters using the binding API in JavaFX.

 The binding API allows you to simplify listeners to just one line of code.
 It makes interacting with JavaFX components or nodes a lot easier.
 We will be working with the Property API and bind() method.
 In addition to getters and setters.
-JavaFX property API provides almost all to its classes fields.
+JavaFX property API provides almost all of its classes fields.
 We need a property API to access the property of JavaFX components or nodes.
 The property has two important APIs it is Observable and Binding.

 Observable API allows you to monitor the change event of corresponding property of a JavaFX component or node.